Research Overview

 The methodological approach guiding this initiative is experimental and comparative.
 Structural claims are tested through controlled implementation at tabletop scale, using defined play structures rather than descriptive observation alone.

-Where feasible for scale, concurrent and perception-gated configurations are evaluated alongside matched traditional play baselines.
-This comparative design allows structural variables to be isolated while preserving ecological validity within live play environments.
+Where feasible for scale, configurations employing different structural conditions are evaluated alongside matched traditional play baselines.
+This comparative design allows variables to be isolated while preserving ecological validity within live play environments.

 Data collection incorporates both qualitative and quantitative measures.
 Qualitative assessments examine both player and gamemaster evaluations of perceived agency, interpretive clarity, and narrative coherence.
 Quantitative measures include participation distribution, temporal allocation, and other observable structural indicators.
-The objective is not to replace interpretive evaluation with metrics, but to clarify the relationship between structural configuration and experiential outcome.
+The objective is not to replace interpretive evaluation with metrics, but to clarify how changes in structure affect both observable system behavior and participant experience.

 All findings are treated as provisional and subject to refinement through iteration, documentation, and scholarly critique.